 - Each “class” involves teams from different industries.
 This allows for meaningful cross-fertilisation without having to deal with confidentiality issues that would arise if the groups came from the same industry.
 The participants can learn from each other and reflect on how best practices from a totally different industry could apply to their own.

 - The programme itself is a fine balance between the study of core concepts and practical applications of these concepts through case studies – which is why our teachers come from both academic and business backgrounds.

 - In addition to the sessions, at the end of the programme, the teams are asked to develop a “real-life” project for their company that will serve as a basis for practical exercises they will be doing with their teachers.
 This increases the chances that the project will live on after the programme and eventually bear fruit.

 - The programme also includes group coaching and individual coaching.
 The group coaching is explicitly focused on helping the teams with their end projects.
 Individual coaching is dedicated to helping participants think about their newly acquired knowledge and how they can leverage it in their daily business life and their career.

 A very positive experience

-The programme is now in its third year.
-For the first two editions, we had companies in the retail, pharma, energy and automotive sectors.
-We are now also talking with banks and insurers.
-We are very happy that 70% of the companies that took part in the first year are still with us today.
+In the previous editions of the programme, we had companies in the retail, pharma, energy, automotive sectors as well as banks and insurers.
+We are very happy that 70% of the companies that took part in the first editions are still with us today.
 Some even organise internal contests to select the teams that will be sent to the programme!

 Another source of satisfaction is that the projects our participants worked on either led to investments, or acted as catalysts to spark new initiatives.
 This is a validation of our approach, and proof that such programmes can really make a difference for our clients.

 Take part in the next edition of the Executive Programme in Business Analytics